 The tone of your training materials should be conversational, friendly, and approachable.
 Avoid jargon and technical language as much as possible, and instead, focus on making your materials accessible to users of all levels.

 Your training materials should be interactive, allowing users to engage with the content and test their new skills and knowledge.
-Consider various ways of using learning objectives and incorporating quizzes, exercises, and scenarios into your materials to make them more engaging and effective.
+Consider using learning objectives and incorporating quizzes, exercises, and scenarios into your materials to make them more engaging and effective.

 Your computer training materials should be accessible to all users regardless of their abilities or limitations.
-Ensure that your materials are available in multiple formats, including visual, audio, and text, and that they meet accessibility guidelines.
+Ensure your materials are available in multiple formats, including visual, audio, and text, and meet accessibility guidelines.

-By focusing on user experience in developing your training materials, you can create materials that end-users actually want to use.
-This will help you develop how to increase user adoption and ensure that your training efforts are effective in driving user engagement and success.
+By focusing on user experience in developing your training materials, you can create materials that end-users want.
+This will help you develop how to increase user adoption and ensure that your training efforts drive user engagement and success.

 Crafting Training Materials for User Adoption